 Magnesium is essential for nerve and muscle function, blood pressure regulation, and energy production.

 Some women over 40 may have difficulty absorbing magnesium from food, making supplementation necessary.

-Digestive Issues and Gut Health
+Supplements for Digestive Issues and Gut Health

 The gut is home to trillions of microorganisms, including bacteria, viruses, and fungi, that play a crucial role in digestion and immune function.

 Imbalances in these microorganisms can lead to digestive issues, such as bloating, constipation, diarrhea, and other health problems.

 Supplements for Women over 40 that promote gut health and reduce digestive issues:

 Probiotics are live microorganisms that can help restore the balance of gut bacteria.
 They can be found in fermented foods, such as yogurt and sauerkraut, or in supplement form.